Urie Bronfenbrenner: Head Start

-In 1964 Bronfenbrenner testified before a congressional hearing about an antipoverty bill, stating that measures should be directed towards children in order to reduce the effects of poverty on developing persons.
+In 1964, Bronfenbrenner testified before a congressional hearing about an antipoverty bill, stating that measures should be directed towards children in order to reduce the effects of poverty on developing persons.
 This perspective was contrary to the predominant view at the time that child development was purely biological, with no influence of experience or environment on its course.
 Because of his testimony, he was invited to the White House to discuss the issue with Claudia Alta "Lady Bird" Johnson, with whom he discussed child-care programs of other countries.
 Furthermore, he was invited to a federal panel that was tasked with developing a method to counteract the effects of child poverty and to get them on an equal educational footing with wealthier students.
 He worked with 12 other professionals from various fields such as mental and physical health, education, social work, and developmental psychology.
 Bronfenbrenner convinced the panel to focus efforts on involving a child's family and community in the intervention effort, so as to expand the program to also focus on the creation of a better environment for development.
 The panel's recommendations led to the formation of the Head Start in 1965.
 Bronfenbrenner's input may have helped Head Start develop some of its environmental intervention methods, such as family support services, home visits, and education for parenthood.

-Legacy and influence
+Legacy

 According to Melvin L. Kohn, a sociologist from Johns Hopkins University, Bronfenbrenner was critical in making social scientists realize that, "...interpersonal relationships, even [at] the smallest level of the parent-child relationship, did not exist in a social vacuum but were embedded in the larger social structures of community, society, economics and politics."
 His theory also helped to push developmental research into conducting observations and experiments to discern the impact of certain environmental variables on human development.
 His research and ideas were also influential in the formation and direction of Head Start (see above).
 Bronfenbrenner's teaching in the Department of Human Development at Cornell University produced a large number of developmental researchers who are now, as Cornell University claims, "leaders in the field."